Carer Programs and Services

 Please double click onto the image below to open our

-February and January 2018, December, November, October, September, August and July 2017 4 page newsletters as a pdf in a new window.
+June, May, April, March, February and January 2018 4 page newsletters as a pdf in a new window.

 Byron Shire Respite Service is LGBTI Inclusive

 The link below is to an 8 page booklet from Dementia Australia, that provides some guidance for you on that journey.
 Many of these challenges will be the same as those faced by all people in this situation.
-However, as an LGBTI carer or LGBTI person with dementia, you may also have particular concerns or issues.
+However, as an LGBTI carer or LGBTI person with dementia, you may also have additional concerns or issues.
+Please contact Barbara, Colin or Janine for support.

 - A Death Cafe is a group directed discussion of death with no agenda, objectives or themes.It is a discussion group rather than a grief support or counselling session.
 Byron Shire Respite Service Inc., with the support of the Far North Coast Commonwealth Respite and Carelink Centre, will be facilitating the popular Death Cafe in the next couple of months.
 Numbers are limited, so if are interested in attending, please telephone Barbara on 6685 1619.